Wetsuit Warmth

 Water: 0.58

-Japanese Yamamoto rubber is 98% water impermeable.
-Actually the rubber itself only absorbs 0.3%, but the jersey material on either side also absorbs some water.
-This means you get insulation close to 10 times higher than with trunks.
+Japanese Yamamoto neoprene wetsuits are roughly 98% water impermeable.
+The rubber itself only absorbs 0.3% of its weight in water, but the jersey material on either side also absorbs some water.
+This means you get insulation close to 10 times higher than you would with trunks.

-How about those fuzzy liners?
-Yes, they typically have thermal conductivities very close to neoprene; wool and polypropylene are both around 0.05.
-But, using polypropylene as an example, it still absorbs up to 30% water.
+How about those fuzzy liners some wetsuits have?
+Yes, they typically have thermal conductivities very close to neoprene; R-values of wool and polypropylene are both around 0.05.
+But, using polypropylene as an example, it still absorbs up to 30% of its weight in water.
 This results in additional insulation for sure, but it also makes them a heavier, less efficient alternative to water-impermeable neoprene.
 You are better off adding 0.1mm of neoprene than 0.5mm of a typical fuzzy liner.

-This analysis is obviously simplified and ignores flushing and leakage.
-Still, it shows that Yamamoto Japanese neoprene can have up to twice the insulation of lower end rubber, and the reason we chose to use it despite its high cost.
-It's also the reason some manufacturers say you can wear a Yamamoto suit 1mm thinner than you are used to.
-We don’t want to make this claim, but we do know it’s substantially warmer.
+Yeah, this is lab speak and ignores flushing and leakage.
+Still, it shows Yamamoto Japanese neoprene can have up to twice the insulation of inferior rubber, and that’s why we chose to use it despite its high cost.
+It's also the reason some manufacturers say you can wear a Yamamoto suit 1mm thinner than you normally would.
+We don’t want to make this claim, but we know, and so do our customers, Yamamoto is substantially warmer.